-- 3.47 Statement 2a: RAB (Regulatory financial position) of the regulatory financial statements provides details of the roll forward of the RAB from year to year. - 3.48 In summary, the process for rolling forward the RAB is: - uplift the CP4 opening RAB per our PR08 determination into 2008-09 prices and then uplift into the price base of the relevant year; - (b) adjust the value of the CP4 opening RAB per our PR08 determination for agreed changes as set out in our letter that determined the final value of the CP4 opening RAB; - (c) adjust the RAB for any other agreed adjustments to the determination (e.g. seven day railway funding in renewals); - (d) add the renewals and enhancements RAB additions; - (e) deduct the element of renewals and enhancements that are funded by the RFF; and - (f) deduct our PR08 amortisation assumption.
+- 3.47 Statement 2a: RAB (Regulatory financial position) of the regulatory financial statements provides details of the roll forward of the RAB from year to year. - 3.48 In summary, the process for rolling forward the RAB is: - (a) uplift the CP4 opening RAB per our PR08 determination into 2008-09 prices and then uplift into the price base of the relevant year; - (b) adjust the value of the CP4 opening RAB per our PR08 determination for agreed changes as set out in our letter33 that determined the final value of the CP4 opening RAB; - (c) adjust the RAB for any other agreed adjustments to the determination (e.g. seven day railway funding in renewals); - (d) add the renewals and enhancements RAB additions; - (e) deduct the element of renewals and enhancements that are funded by the RFF; and - (f) deduct our PR08 amortisation assumption. - 3.49 Statement 2b: RAB reconciliation of expenditure of the regulatory financial statements reconciles the renewals and enhancement allowance in our PR08 determination with the renewals and enhancements added to the RAB and actual renewals expenditure per statement 9a and 9b: Analysis of renewals expenditure and actual enhancement expenditure per statement 3: Analysis of enhancement expenditure of the regulatory financial statements.